locomotivapro/spree_pagseguro_simple/README.md

 This gem is inspired by [João Netto gem](https://github.com/jnettome/spree_pagseguro) but updated to spree 3 and using a new approach to checkout flow.

-Copyright (c) 2014-2015 Locomotiva.pro, released under the New BSD License
+Copyright (c) 2013-2015 [!Locomotiva.pro](http://locomotiva.pro), released under the New BSD License